 Robert the Bruce had seized the Scottish throne in 1306, reigniting the War of Scottish Independence.
 In opposition, the English were now ruled by Edward II, whose leadership was proving less incisive than his father’s.

-By 1314, Robert had reclaimed many of the Scottish castles that had been held by Edward I and was on the cusp of capturing Sterling Castle, England’s last great stronghold in Scotland.
+By 1314, Robert had reclaimed many of the Scottish castles that had been held by Edward I and was on the cusp of capturing Stirling Castle, England’s last great stronghold in Scotland.